Difference Between LPG & Natural Gas

 This amounts to over $400 per year, before you even get the first molecule of gas, with a number of natural gas tariffs.

-2. The export of natural gas, in the form of LNG - Liquefied Natural Gas - has driven up the price of the gas itself.
+2. The export of natural gas, in the form of LNG - Liquefied Natural Gas - has pushed up the price of the gas itself.

 The price is now driven by the world price for LNG, as buyers in other countries 'bid' for the same gas.

-The end result is that LPG is now less expensive in many cases and especially for residential users with low to moderate rates of consumption.
+The end result makes LPG cheaper than natural gas in many cases and especially for residential users with low to moderate rates of consumption*.

 Calorific Value of LPG (Propane) vs Calorific Value of Natural Gas